ibpdas/valueline/README.md

 ## 1. What the model solves

-# What the Model Solves

-Public sector organisations work in complex, federated environments.
+Most public sector organisations work in complex, federated environments.
 No single team controls the full data value chain, which makes it difficult to show how foundational work leads to maturity, behaviour change or public value.

-## Core Challenges
+Core challenges are:

 - unclear attribution
 - competing priorities